nidaren/EcoServerRestarterScript/README.md

 Script **MUST** be placed to **where EcoServer.exe file** resides.

-Script can run on account **WITH** or **WITHOUT** administrative priviledges.
-In case of lack of admin rights, skip step 3 of How-To-Use section.
+It can run without admin priviledges on the host system.

 It operates at **24 hour** format so `9:00PM` should be defined as `21:00` and so on.